webmaster-exit-1/Custom-Image-Payload-Embedder/README.md

 *   _**HTML File as Trigger:**_ The HTML file acts as the trigger mechanism for the payload.
 It's automatically loaded when the image is viewed, making the attack seamless.
 *   _**Potential Impact:**_ Every image online is now a potential "payload".

-Take note that all my code was created with the help pf LLM's or "AI".
+Take note that all my code was created with the help of LLM's or "AI".
 All of my code is a suggestion.
 Anything can be modified or made to execute better.
 Skill and imagination are all that limits us. <br>

 * _Inspiration for this project was obtained by how [**__Canary Tokens__**](https://canarytokens.org/generate) operate_.